ohwowrobin/RuntimeSDK_AntiTamper/SDK/backend-kit/README.md

 # Korvayne Runtime Developer Endpoint Kit

-Korvayne Runtime is free and MIT-licensed.
-Clone or download it from https://github.com/ohwowrobin/korvayne-latest.
-The SDK drops in with no license and no server, and arms at full capability out of the box.

 This kit is optional.
 It helps a studio self-host its own telemetry and access-check endpoints for Korvayne Runtime if it wants server-side correlation.
 The SDK runs fully without it; no Korvayne server is involved, and no player telemetry leaves the studio's own infrastructure.